Home safety advice

 Building safety

 We’ve updated our fire safety guide for residents who live in Phoenix buildings.
 The guide contains extremely valuable information about building safety measures found in your block and your home.
+You can view our FAQs.

 Fire safety